 April weather in England can still be very cold.
 The day starts getting longer and its long weekend time on Good Friday followed by Saturday, Sunday and then Easter Monday.
 Many people plan their travel for these days much in advance.

 Here are some of the Holidays Special Days and Events

 April Fool’s Day

-April Fool's Day is celebrated throughout Great Britain.
-The only difference with the event here and other places around the world is that the joke must be done before noon or the joke is on you.
+April Fool’s Day is celebrated throughout Great Britain.
+The only difference between the event here and other places around the world is that the joke must be done before noon or the joke is on you.

 Palm Sunday is a Christian holiday that celebrates the day that Jesus entered Jerusalem.
 This day marks the beginning of Holy Week and is observed by worshiping and parades with participates using palm branches.

 The Queen’s birthday is celebrated on April 21.
 The tradition in Great Britain is to fire cannons as well as other celebrations.

 St George’s Day is the festival to honor the Patron Saint of England.
 Those that participate wear a rose pinned to their jackets in remembrance on April 23.